 Governments and regulatory authorities across the globe have implemented several measures to contain the impact of the spread of the virus.
 In line with this, the Central Bank of Oman (CBO), also instituted a host of measures to protect the stability of country's economy.
-These measures include deferral of loan instalments for the affected borrowers (particularly the corporates and SMEs), deferment and waiver of interest/profit for affected Omani nationals employed in private and Govt. sector, waiver of point of sale (POS) charges, lowering of regulatory capital ratios and increasing the lending ratio etc (refer CBO circular no. BSD/CBs/CB/FLCs/2021/3296 and other linked circulars for details).
-These measures have been extended until 31st December 2021.
+These measures include deferral of loan instalments for the affected borrowers (particularly the corporates and SMEs), deferment and waiver of interest/profit for affected Omani nationals employed in private sector, waiver of point of sale (POS) charges, lowering of regulatory capital ratios and increasing the lending ratio etc (refer CBO circular no. BSD/CB/2020/001 and BDD/CBS/CB/FLCs/2021/3296 for further details on relaxations granted and extension thereof).